New Jersey Car Accident Law Attorneys Passaic County NJ

 “Modified” comparative fault in New Jersey means that if the jury finds that the plaintiff was more than 50 percent culpable for the accident, they will not receive damages.
 In other states that follow the “pure” comparative fault rule, no matter if you are more than 50 percent liable, you can still recover some financial damages; not so in New Jersey.

 The New Jersey Statute of Limitations for Auto Accidents

 The New Jersey Statute of Limitations sets a two-year time limit by which you must file a lawsuit regarding your automobile accident.
 If you have not filed a lawsuit by this time, it is unlikely the New Jersey civil court system will take up your case; only for extreme exceptions is the Statute of Limitations overridden.

 Contact a Little Falls Personal Injury Attorney Today to get your Fair Compensation

-At The Law Office of Del Sardo & Montanari, our legal attorneys are experienced in supporting auto accident victims in Wayne, Clifton, Paterson, Woodland Park, and across Northern NJ in all auto insurance and personal injury claims matters.
+At The Montanari Law Group, our legal attorneys are experienced in supporting auto accident victims in Wayne, Clifton, Paterson, Woodland Park, and across Northern NJ in all auto insurance and personal injury claims matters.